MaximilianMcC/reminder/README.md

 # Reminder
-A reminder program that can be accessed both using the Terminal, and via a Discord bot
+A reminder program that can be accessed both using the Terminal, and via a Discord bot.